lucianoiam/cmp-embed/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-The host creates an IOSurface and passes its ID to the child process.
+The standalone app creates an IOSurface and passes its ID to the child process.
 The Compose UI uses Skia's Metal backend to render directly to the shared surface—no CPU copies involved.

 ## Requirements